 - Consult widely - utilise multiple channels (such as your parents, mentor, academics, company website, LinkedIn and careers fairs) to find out more about the organisation and the role.

 - Demonstrate your research - show your understanding of the role through your cover letter.
 Often the candidates who stand out are those who have utilised what they have read and heard to build an application that is tailored to the role they’re applying for.
 If you are not sure what is involved, Macquarie’s website has details on all of the areas which are recruiting.

 Macquarie’s psychometric assessment examines both behavioural preferences and cognitive ability.
 You will be sent a link via email and be able to complete the assessment online within 48 hours.
 The behavioural assessment is untimed and will examine preferences and ways of working.
 The cognitive assessment will assess the areas of numeric, verbal and abstract reasoning.
 It is best to give yourself 1 – 1.5 hours including practice time.
 If you are successful in later stages, you will be asked to sit a verification assessment.
 A verification assessment is a shortened version of the cognitive test taken under supervised conditions to ensure you are responding in a similar way.
 My tips for the assessment:

 - Practice is important - your email invitation will include a link to practice questions which I recommend you do.
 It’s also helpful to brush up on your basic maths skills e.g. percentage change, reading graphs, ratios.

-- If you are not able to complete the assessment in the time frame given, contact the team to discuss the option of extensions.
+- If you are not able to complete the assessment in the time frame given, contact the Graduate Recruitment Team to discuss the option of extensions.
 This may be possible depending on the role and timing.